Jeansen/cdmn/README.md

 | Meta-o    | Toggle visibility in overlay style |
 | Meta-h    | Toggle visibility in bar style <br> Switch from overlay to bar style <br> |

-# How to use QED
+# How to use cdmn
-QED offers two visual styles.
+*cdmn* offers two visual styles.
 The *overlay* style simply does what the name already implies.
 It creates an overlay on top of the current terminal.
 This style will not interfere with your terminal output.
-If some text is not visible, just hide QED for a moment.
+If some text is not visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

-On the other hand, if you don't want QED to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* style.
-In this mode a complete line will be reserved for QED.
+On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* style.
+In this mode a complete line will be reserved for *cdmn*.
 You can switch to this style with `Meta-h`.
-This binding will also toggle the visibility of QED while using the bar style.
+This binding will also toggle the visibility of *cdmn* while using the bar style.

-If you want to return to the overlay style just make QED invisible and use the `Meta-o` binding again.
+If you want to return to the overlay style just make *cdmn* invisible and use the `Meta-o` binding again.

 Additional information can be accessed with the `Meta-l` binding.
 At the moment this will only show some simple filesystem information.
 But there are already plans for more ...

 Normally the Meta key maps to the the ALT key.
 If the bindings do not work, please check your system mappings.

-# Hot to customize QED
+# Hot to customize cdmn
 TODO

 # Please note